PipedreamHQ/pipedream/docs/docs/code/nodejs/managing-state/README.md

 ## Using the database

-Once you have definied the data store as a prop for your component, you'll be able to create a new data store or use an exisiting one from your account.
+Once you have defined the data store as a prop for your component, you'll be able to create a new data store or use an existing one from your account.

 ![Create a new store or choose another one from your account for your component](https://res.cloudinary.com/pipedreamin/image/upload/v1647626951/docs/components/CleanShot_2022-03-18_at_14.08.01_2x_fyr3p4.png)

-If you create a new store, you'll be able to view it's contents from within your account dashboard.
+If you create a new store, you'll be able to view its contents from within your account dashboard.

 ## Saving data

-Data stores are a key & value store, you can can save data within a store the `store.set` method.
+Data stores are a key-value store, you can save data within a store using the `store.set` method.
 The first argument is the _key_ where the data should be held, and the 2nd argument is the _value_ assigned to that key.

 ```javascript
 export default defineComponent({